SwiftArchitect/SO-35040233/README.md

 ### Stack Overflow Question 35040233

-Xcode project & source code related to [Subclass a UIControl and preview in Interface Builder with `IBDesignable` and `IBInspectable`](http://stackoverflow.com/a/35040693/218152) anwser.
+Xcode project & source code related to [Subclass a UIControl and preview in Interface Builder with `IBDesignable` and `IBInspectable`](https://stackoverflow.com/questions/35040233/change-alpha-of-imageview-of-uibutton/35040693#35040693) answer.

 ---